restatedev/documentation/docs/references/errors.md

 <h2 class="anchor anchorWithStickyNavbar_node_modules-@docusaurus-theme-classic-lib-theme-Heading-styles-module" id="RT0007">RT0007<a href="#RT0007" class="hash-link">&#8203;</a></h2>

-A retry-able error was received from the service while processing the invocation.
+A retry-able error was received from the handler while processing the invocation.
+Restate will soon retry executing the invocation, replaying from the point where it left.

 Suggestions:

-* Check the component/deployment logs to get more info about the error cause, like the stacktrace.
+* Check the service logs to get more info about the error cause, like the stacktrace.
-* Look at the error handling docs for more info about error handling in components (for [TypeScript](https://docs.restate.dev/develop/ts/error-handling) or [Java](https://docs.restate.dev/develop/java/error-handling)).
+* Look at the error handling docs for more info about error handling in services (e.g. https://docs.restate.dev/develop/ts/error-handling or https://docs.restate.dev/develop/java/error-handling).

 <h2 class="anchor anchorWithStickyNavbar_node_modules-@docusaurus-theme-classic-lib-theme-Heading-styles-module" id="RT0009">RT0009<a href="#RT0009" class="hash-link">&#8203;</a></h2>